-1.3.
+2.3.
 Academic Probation

-- 1.3.1.
+- 2.3.1.
 Academic Probation is the second level of academic performance action, and it cannot be appealed.
-Notation of "Academic Probation" does not appear on the student's transcript. - 1.3.2.
-"Academic Probation" may be recommended in any instance in which academic work and/or professional conduct is unsatisfactory, as determined by the Program Director. - 1.3.3.
-MLS Program 'Academic Probation' criteria: see policy SA11.0
+Notation of "Academic Probation" does not appear on the student's transcript. - 2.3.2.
+"Academic Probation" may be imposed in any instance in which academic work and/or professional conduct is unsatisfactory, as determined by the Program Director with input from the faculty as appropriate. - 2.3.3.
+The Program Director will provide the student with a "Notice of Academic Probation" that includes a proposed remediation plan and a time to meet with the director to approve that plan or to discuss alternatives to that plan.
+The remediation plan must include a specified timeline of activities and a deadline for satisfactory completion of the plan.